Fierro-Labs/Fierro/README.md

 There are seven endpoints currently:

-getKey() - This will generate and return a private/public key pair in .key format.
-These keys are used to create, update, and republish IPNS records.
+getKey() - This will generate and return a private/public key pair in .key format. *The private keys are used to create, update, and republish IPNS records.*

 postKey(<key_name>.key) - This will import the private key to node.

 deleteKey(<key_name> string) - This will delete private key from node.

-getRecord(<IPNS_key> string) - This will resolve what IPNS record points to and return IPFS Path. *Does not support continuous resolution aka IPNS Following*
+getRecord(<IPNS_key> string) - This will resolve what IPNS record points to and return IPFS Path. *Does not do continuous resolution aka IPNS Following*

 postRecord(<IPFS_CID> string, <key_name>.key) - This will publish a brand new IPNS record and return IPNS path.
 Saves private key to allow for republishing.

 putRecord(<IPNS_key> string, <key_name>.key) - This will resolve IPNS record and returns IPFS path.
 Saves private key to allow for republishing.

-followRecord(<IPNS_key> string) - This will add IPNS record to queue to allow for continuous resolution aka IPNS Following
+followRecord(<IPNS_key> string) - This will add IPNS record to queue to allow for continuous resolution aka IPNS Following. *Will not resolve record immediately use GetRecord() to resolve upon request.*

 add(file) - This will add content to IPFS.
 Will return CID.

 ### To Do

 add(dir) - This will add directory to IPFS.
 Will return CID.

+stopFollowing(<IPNS_key> string) - This will remove a key from the queue.

 # To Run